 “provide to the public a risk analysis method that aligns with judicial and regulatory expectations for demonstrating ‘due care,’ the ‘reasonable person,’ and ‘reasonable,’ and ‘appropriate’ safeguards.”The DoCRA Council

 The DoCRA standard helps companies establish reasonable security strategies that incorporate their mission, objectives, and social responsibility.
 And the first step is to determine what risks your organization may have.
 A good start is to leverage the DoCRA Checklist, that helps assess your duty of care, and contact HALOCK to scope and quote a risk assessment.
 Prepare for the changing regulatory environment with a balanced look at your security and privacy safeguards.

 Download these resources to ensure you have considered your business goals, your customers, and your third-party obligations for your data security.

 We also will be hosting a happy hour at RSA in San Francisco on Thursday, Feb.
 27, 2020 – please be our guest.
 It will be a fun time of giveaways, goodies in the gorgeous Intercontinental.
-RSVP here to reserve your place at the The Living Room in the Intercontinental at 5pm.
+RSVP here to reserve your place for WHISKEY BUSINESS at the The Living Room in the Intercontinental at 5pm.